Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Renu Baid

-But for us the priority would be to ensure to retain the market shares are retained or improve in the current environment, even if it may slightly challenge.
+But for us, the priority would be to ensure to retain the market shares are retained or improve in the current environment, even if it be slightly challenging.

 Yeah, I mean usually we have tried to be more efficient during these times and more efficiency leads to market share gains.
 So Our investments continue to be there whether it is innovation, whether it is in brand building, distribution reach also.
 So our needs and all these things, those investments don’t slow down during a tough period.